TheBodger/MMM-SQLEngine/README.md

 The RSS feed converts the output from the SQL into the following format to mirror the type of data found in a RSS feed as defined in the RSS item class [here](https://github.com/TheBodger/MMM-FeedUtilities/blob/master/RSS.js).

 ```
-	id = this module id_row count from SQL
+	id = this module id_row count from SQL query returned data set (internal count, not required in actual SQL query)
 	title = subject, object @ timestamp
 	description = value
 	pubdate = data/time feed published